Are Your Bees Slow to Build Comb?

 Expert Tips

 Ok, let’s say your colony populations are good and strong and you have nectar coming in (or you are feeding).
-Are there other tips to keep in mind to encourage the bees for efficient honeycomb production?
+And you bees are still not making comb like you want – what to do?

 • baiting bees up to new box